jeroengeerdink/Pega-Bot-Escape-Room/Pega BotController/BotController Spike Prime Embedded/readme.md

-# Emdded program fore Lego Robot
+# Emdded program for Lego Robot

 Code allows for the control of a Spike Prime robot ver Bluetooth using a simple protcol.
 Make sure tha spike prime is flashed with pybricks > https://pybricks.com/